History of Himachal Pradesh: Katoch era

+The Gorkha Kingdom came to power in Nepal in 1768 to the east of Kangra.
+They consolidated their military power and began to expand into the territory between them and Kangra, annexing Sirmour and Shimla.
+Under the leadership of General Amar Singh Thapa, the Gorkhas laid siege to Kangra, and in 1806 defeated Sansar Chand, the Katoch ruler of Kangra.

+To the west of Kangra, the Sikh Empire rose in 1799, also expanding towards Kangra.
+At the same time as the Gorkhas were invading Kangra from the east, the Sikhs were invading from the west.
+After the 1806 defeated of Katoch ruler Sansar Chand by the Gorkha, the Sikh Maharaja Ranjit Singh allied with the Katochs, and the combined armies pushed out the Gorkhas in 1809.

 British period

 This led to the Anglo-Gorkha war.
 They came into direct conflict with the British along the tarai belt after which the British expelled them from the provinces of the Satluj.
 Thus British gradually emerged as the paramount powers.
 In early 19th century the British annexed the areas of Shimla after the Gurkha War of 1815–16.
 Himachal became a centrally administered territory in 1948 with the integration of 31 hill provinces and received additional regions in 1966.

 The revolt of 1857 or the first Indian war of independence resulted due to the building up of political, social, economic, religious and military grievances against the British government.
 People of the hill states were not politically alive as the people in other parts of the country.
 They remained more or less inactive and so did their rulers with the exception of Bushahr.

 Some of them even rendered help to the British government during the revolt.
 Among them were the rulers of Chamba, Bilaspur, Bhagal and Dhami.
 The rulers of Bushars rather acted in a manner hostile to the interests of British.